For you, a Nissan Leaf and a Green Deal hat.

 We’re not telling you to turn off your A/C (although some are, and hopefully we’ll someday come up with an environmentally friendly way of approaching that issue as well), but the facts are the facts; fossil fuels are absolutely terrible for the environment, they are a large contributor to climate change, and renewable energy is getting cheaper and more effective all the time.
 That’s not to say that the various technologies that make up renewable energy are perfect—there is plenty to be improved.
 But you’re living in your own reality if you think that sticking with fossil fuels is the answer.

-That's right folks, we're going to run this country on wind farms.
-As tall as your soap box is and how much more enlightened you are than everyone else, this is what you bring?how do you get 30 million illegal immigrants?
+how do you get 30 million illegal immigrants?
 Most sources say there are only 10-13 million in the US.

 you realize the benefit of the Green New Deal is it provides renewable generation and transmission?
 That is how you permanently reduce reliance on fossil fuels - there is a reason it is called renewable energy.
 We’ve come leaps and bounds on cost per MW for renewable relative to fossil generation this decade with energy storage being the last major technological barrier to phase out fossil fuels.
 New renewable gen is and has been cheaper than fossil in most areas.
 I personally wish we’d invest more in nuclear but both sides of the aisle are scared of it for various reasons (risks and costs).
 And coal already sucks as it’s not even cost competitive with nat gas anymore, it didn’t even need renewables for its decline.